gillyware/gatekeeper/docs/usage/roles.md

 <a name="get-verbose-roles-for-model"></a>
 ### Get Verbose Roles for Model

-You may retrieve a collection of all active roles effectively assigned to a given model, along with the source(s) of each role (e.g., direct or via team).
+You may retrieve a collection of all active roles effectively assigned to a given model, along with the source(s) of each role (ex., direct or via team).

 You may get a model's verbose roles using one of the following approaches: